-How many times did you found your self keeping snippets of text in a text editor just so you can use them later because your clipboard will be overwritten with the new selection?
+How many times have you found your self keeping snippets of text in a text editor just so you can use them later because your clipboard will be overwritten with a new selection?

-Here is a very neat solution using Ratpoison: a clipboard stack.
+Here is a neat solution using Ratpoison: a clipboard stack.

-C-t # a ratmen menu is displayed so we can perform operations on the stack such as:
+ratmen menu is displayed so we can perform operations on the